After the Police finally tracked him down, Matthew makes a deal with them.

 "Oh, how about ten o'clock?"

 "Sounds good.
-I'll make I'm not followed.
+I'll make it there if I'm not followed.

-"Thanks see you then,"
+"Thanks, see you then,"

 Later that night, Matthew landed near the area.
-He was early so he could see if Jim would come alone.
+He was early so he could see if Ryan would come alone.
 He found a good place to meet him.
 It had three roads connected to it so it would be easy to get out in a hurry, had trees and ground covering so it would be difficult for people to see them, and had a fire pit that would give them light.

-With Matthew's increased vision, he did not need extra light to collect wood and other debris to start the fire that would provide enough light for the two of them to see.
+With Matthew's increased vision, he did not need extra light to collect wood and other debris to start the fire which would provide enough light for the two of them to see.
 Matthew used his third eye to light the fire.

 He did not have long to wait.
 He soon heard a car coming up the road.
 He turned invisible and waited to see who it was.
-When the car arrived, Jim got out, went to the trunk, and pulled out a very large bundle.
+When the car arrived, Ryan got out, went to the trunk, and pulled out a very large bundle.
 He left his car on with his car stereo playing country music.
 He came over to the fire pit, looked around, then sat on one of the logs around the fire pit to wait.
-After Matthew thought he had given enough time, he appeared ten feet in front of Jim.
+After Matthew thought he had given enough time, he appeared ten feet in front of Ryan.

-"Hello, Jim.
+"Hello, Ryan.
 Thanks for bringing the clothes."

 "I appreciate you keeping me a secret."